Gift Tax and Estate Tax: An Overview

 People choose to gift for a variety of reasons, such as:

-• The donor wants to make a difference in someone's life or in the world
+• The donor wants to make a difference in someone's life or the world.

-• It would be financially beneficial for the donor to reduce the size of their estate during their lifetime (Both to avoid taxes now and estate taxes later)
+• It would be financially beneficial for the donor to reduce the size of their estate, for tax purposes, during their lifetime (to avoid various taxes now and estate taxes later).

-Gifting to an individual is not the same as a charitable donation to a tax-exempt nonprofit or private foundation.
-You cannot deduct a personal gift from the adjusted gross income on your tax return, as you can a gift to charity.
-Gifting will not reduce your taxes this year.
-In fact, it could increase your taxes if your gift triggers a federal gift tax.
-(Or in Connecticut, a state gift tax.)
+Gifting to an individual beneficiary is not the same as making a charitable donation to a tax-exempt nonprofit or private foundation.
+You cannot deduct a personal gift from the adjusted gross income on your tax return.
+In general, gifting will not reduce your tax liability in the year you make the gift.
+It could increase your taxes if your gift triggers a federal gift tax (or, as in Connecticut, a state gift tax).

 If you are considering personal gifting, it's important to understand the IRS gift tax exemption and exclusion rules.
-A federal gift tax can apply to gifts of money or things with monetary value (securities, artwork, vehicles, etc.) if something of equal or greater value is not received in return.
+A federal gift tax can apply to gifts of money or things with monetary value, such as:

-Gifting more than is allowed by law, or for unapproved purposes, can trigger a gift tax at some point.
-The tax is paid by the donor, except by special arrangements.
+Gifting more than is allowed by law or for unapproved purposes can trigger a gift tax at some point.
+The tax is paid by the donor, except in special arrangements.
 The recipient does not pay income tax on the gift received.

 Gift Tax Exemptions